GAME CLEAR No. 180 -- Arzette: The Jewel of Faramore

 I also would be remiss to not remark on the outstanding soundtrack composed by Jake Silverman (a.k.a.
 Button Masher).
 It’s difficult for me to describe exactly why, but it just perfectly captures the vibe the game is going for of an early-90’s CD-based game, and I’m glad they were able to get a talent like Silverman to do it.
 I’m less familiar with how it compares to the Zelda soundtracks than I am some of the other aspects of the game, but it’s an excellent complement to the action regardless.

-In any case, the myriad improvements to the game make for something that is great fun to play and show that there was criticality in each decision that was made for a game that was designed to adhere rather strongly to a singular source of insipration.
+In any case, the myriad improvements to the game make for something that is great fun to play and show that there was criticality in each decision that was made for a game that was designed to adhere rather strongly to a singular source of inspiration.
 It demonstrates a respect for what came before while avoiding the pitfalls of an overly-faithful tribute.
 It also suggests that maybe those Zelda titles weren’t so far off from being something pretty cool themselves.

 The game also doesn’t overstay its welcome.
 All told, the thrills of Arzette lasted me between 3 and 4 hours, which was just what the doctor ordered after the 81-hour gauntlet that was Final Fantasy VII Rebirth.
 It’s just enough to make it feel like an adventure without remotely feeling like a slog.
 A great time-to-credits for this sort of thing, I think.